 Perhaps the easiest way to explain it is Tai Chi is a system for martial arts, where Qi Gong is a system of wellness.

 If you’re interested in a light meditation that engages the body, Tai Chi is the right choice.

 With Tai Chi you learn how to move with smoothness, and distribute energy across the body.

 While the meditation aspects are important, they aren’t the main focus.

 If, on the other hand, you want a deeper exploration of mediation, and a focus on healing, Qi Gong is a better choice.

-The movements of Qi Gong are adaptable and less complex.
+The movements of Qi Gong (how exactly do you pronounce that?) are adaptable and less complex.

 Instead, the internal becomes the focus.